handelsregister-api/handelsregister-api-php/README.md

 ### Overview
 Handelsregister-API.de allows you to download commercial register information for German Companies with a REST-API.
 This API is not an official interface of the German Commercial Register, but a service of the private company fino run GmbH.
 All Access to the APIs are restricted by an API Key.

+## Reporting issues
+Report any feedback or problems with this version by [opening an issue on Github](http://github.com/handelsregister-api/handelsregister-api-php/issues).

 ## Installation